maliahavlicek/what2do2day/README.md

 | name   	| String    	| Name of Place             	| Required        	| Lead and trailing space trimmed<br>Transformed to lower case 	|
 | icon   	| String    	| system path to image file 	| Required        	|                                                              	|

-The name and icon pair are checked to be unique before adding an item to the collection.
+The name and icon pair is checked to be unique before adding an item to the collection.
 This table has no deletion or updates associated with it.
 It's strictly create and read.
-Eventually maintenance scripts should be written to eliminate unused entries.
+Eventually, maintenance scripts should be written to eliminate unused entries.

 #### Addresses
-Addresses are optionally entered in association to Places and Events.
+Addresses are optionally entered in association with Places and Events.
 This data structure is used by both Events and Places to provide users with a physical location.
 Only the _id is stored in Places and Events to reduce the amount of data being stored as many places may use the same address as a meeting point for their events.

 |      DB Key     	| Data Type 	|             Purpose             	|                                                                                       Form Validation                                                                                       	| DB processing       	|
 |:---------------:	|:---------:	|:-------------------------------:	|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:	|---------------------	|